-What you must pay when you get these services Services that are covered for you Vision care - additional benefits In-Network We also cover routine vision services not covered by Original \$10 copayment for each non-Medicare Medicare.
-We cover: covered routine eye exam.
-One non-Medicare covered routine eye exam per calendar vear. \ Note: Our provider network for routine vision services is different than our provider network for medical vision services.
-Non-Medicare vision services are administered by EyeMed.
+What you must pay when you get Services that are covered for you these services Vision care - additional benefits In-Network We also cover routine vision services not covered by Original \$10 copayment for each non-Medicare Medicare.
+We cover: covered routine vision exam.
+One non-Medicare covered routine vision exam per calendar year including refraction.
+Refraction is only covered when performed during a routine vision exam. \ Note: Our provider network for routine vision services is different than our provider network for medical vision services.
+Non-Medicare covered vision services are administered by EyeMed and must be performed by a provider in EyeMed's network.
 For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits. 🍑 "Welcome to Medicare" preventive visit In-Network The plan covers the one-time "Welcome to Medicare" There is no coinsurance, copayment or preventive visit.
 The visit includes a review of your health, as deductible for the "Welcome to well as education and counseling about the preventive Medicare" preventive visit. services you need (including certain screenings and shots) and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.